 FOR IMMEDIATE RELEASE

-Contact: Susana Mayer, Salonnière
+Contact: Susana Mayer, Ph.D., Salonnière

+Salons gather the 3rd Tuesday of every month at TIME (The Bohemian Absinthe Lounge), 1315 Sansom Street, Center City, Philadelphia.
 Doors open at 7:30 p.m. (limited seating), for cocktails, food and conversation.
 The event begins promptly at 8:00 p.m.
-Admission is $10, discounted for F/T students and seniors (65+) to $8.
+Admission is $10, discounted for readers, students, and seniors (65+) to $8.
 Salon attendees must be 21.

 Creator of this event, Dr. Susana, is Philadelphia’s best-known sexologist.
 She lends her voice to the Salon by offering relevant information to support the discussions that arise in the Salon/blog.